rado0x54/python-carson-living/README.rst

 Credits && Thanks
 -----------------

 * A lot of the project setup and the API object design was inspired / launched off  https://github.com/tchellomello/python-ring-doorbell.
-Saved me a lot of headaches with tox, setuptools and travis!.
+Saved me a lot of headaches with tox, setuptools and Travis!.